MJKWoolnough/parser/README.md

 ```
 Error represents an error state for the parser.

-The error value should be set by calling Tokeniser.SetError and then this func
+The error value should be set in Tokeniser.Err and then this func should be
-should be called.
+called.

 #### func (*Tokeniser) Except